-The primary motive of ESRT is to achieve and maintain the network operation in state OOR.
-Hence, the aim is to configure the reporting frequency rate f to achieve the desired event detection accuracy with minimum energy expenditure.
+ESRT is a novel solution that is proposed to address the transport problem in WSN.
+The primary motive of ESRT is to achieve and maintain operation in state OOR.
+Hence, the aim is to configure the reporting frequency f to achieve the desired event detection accuracy with minimum energy expenditure.
 To help accomplish this, ESRT uses a congestion control mechanism that serves the dual purpose of reliable detection and energy conservation.

-Recall that the r versus f characteristic shown in Fig. 5 can change with dynamic topology resulting from either the failure or temporary power-down of sensor nodes.
+Recall that the r vs. f characteristic shown in Fig. 4 can change with dynamic topology resulting from either the failure or temporary power-down of sensor nodes.
 Hence, an efficient transport protocol should keep track of the reliability observed at the sink and accordingly configure the operating point.
 If η_i is within the desired reliability limits $(1 - \epsilon \le \eta_i \le 1 + \epsilon)$ and no congestion notification alert is received, then state OOR has been reached and the sink informs source nodes to maintain the current reporting frequency f_i .
-Here, we make the reasonable assumption that the sink is powerful enough to reach all source nodes by broadcasting.
+Here, we make the reasonable assumption that the sink is powerful enough to reach all source nodes by broadcast.

-In general, the network can reside in any one of the five states $S_i \in \{(NC, LR), (NC, HR), (C, HR), (C, LR), OOR\}$.
-Depending on the current state S_i , ESRT calculates an updated reporting frequency rate f{i+1} , which is then broadcast to the source nodes.
-For example, if $S_i \in \{(NC, LR), (C, LR)\}$, the observed reliability levels are inadequate to detect the desired event features.
-In such a case, ESRT aggressively updates the reporting frequency rate to reliably track the event as soon as possible.
+In general, the network can reside in any one of the five states $S_i \in \{(NC,LR),(NC,HR),(C,HR),(C,LR),OOR\}$.
+Depending on the current state S_i , ESRT calculates an updated reporting frequency f{i+1} , which is then broadcast to the source nodes.
+For example, if $S_i \in \{(NC,LR),(C,LR)\}$, the observed reliability levels are inadequate to detect the desired event features.
+In such a case, ESRT aggressively updates the reporting frequency to reliably track the event as soon as possible.

-This self-configuring nature of ESRT helps it adapt to dynamic topology and random deployment, both typical for WSN.
+This self-configuring nature of ESRT helps it adapt to dynamic topology and random deployment, both typical of WSN.
 Another important feature of ESRT is its inclination to conserve scarce energy resources when reliability levels exceed those required for event detection.
-This is the case when $S_i \in \{(NC, HR), (C, HR)\}$.
-The motivation to reduce the reporting frequency rate in this case comes from energy conservation.
+This is the case when $S_i \in \{(NC,HR),(C,HR)\}$.
+The motivation to reduce the reporting frequency in this case comes from energy conservation.
 However, our primary motive of reliable event detection must not be compromised.
 Hence, ESRT takes a conservative approach in this case and decreases f in a controlled manner.

 The algorithms of ESRT mainly run on the sink, with minimal functionality at the source nodes.
-More precisely, sensor nodes only need the following two additional functionalities:
+More precisely, sensor nodes only need the following two additional functionalities

-- Sensor nodes must listen to the sink broadcast at the end of each decision interval and update their reporting rates. - Sensor nodes must deploy a simple and overhead-free local congestion detection support mechanism.
+• Sensor nodes must listen to the sink broadcast at the end of each decision interval and update their reporting rates

+• Sensor nodes must deploy a simple and overhead-free local congestion detection support mechanism

-While the former is an implementation issue and is not within the scope of this work, the details of a congestion detection mechanism are provided in Section IV-B. Such a graceful transfer of complexity from sensor nodes to the sink node reduces the management costs and saves on valuable sensor resources.
-ESRT uses sink broadcast to communicate the updated reporting frequency rate to the sensor nodes in order to avoid any feedback latency problem as well as to save scarce sensor energy resources.
-Furthermore, ESRT works on the collective identification principle and does not require unique source IDs.
+While the former is an implementation issue and is not within the scope of this work, the details of a congestion detection mechanism are provided in Section IV-B. Such a graceful transfer of complexity from sensor nodes to the sink node reduces management costs and saves on valuable sensor resources.
+Further simplifying implementation is the fact that ESRT works on the collective identification principle and does not require unique source IDs.